Sophocles

 Sophocles (/ˈsɒfəkliːz/; Σοφοκλῆς, [so.pʰo.klɛ̂ːs], Sophoklễs; c.
-497/6 – winter 406/5 BC) is one of three ancient Greek tragedians, at least one of whose plays has survived in full.
-His first plays were written later than, or contemporary with, those of Aeschylus; and earlier than, or contemporary with, those of Euripides.
-Sophocles wrote over 120 plays, but only seven have survived in a complete form: Ajax, Antigone, Women of Trachis, Oedipus Rex, Electra, Philoctetes and Oedipus at Colonus.
-For almost fifty years, Sophocles was the most celebrated playwright in the dramatic competitions of the city-state of Athens which took place during the religious festivals of the Lenaea and the Dionysia.
-He competed in thirty competitions, won twenty-four, and was never judged lower than second place.
-Aeschylus won thirteen competitions, and was sometimes defeated by Sophocles; Euripides won four.
+497/496 – winter 406/405 BC) was an ancient Greek tragedian, one of three from whom at least two plays have survived in full.
+His first plays were written later than, or contemporary with, those of Aeschylus and earlier than, or contemporary with, those of Euripides.
+Sophocles wrote more than 120 plays, but only seven have survived in a complete form: Ajax, Antigone, Women of Trachis, Oedipus Rex, Electra, Philoctetes, and Oedipus at Colonus.
+For almost 50 years, Sophocles was the most celebrated playwright in the dramatic competitions of the city-state of Athens, which took place during the religious festivals of the Lenaea and the Dionysia.
+He competed in 30 competitions, won 24, and was never judged lower than second place.
+Aeschylus won 13 competitions and was sometimes beaten by Sophocles; Euripides won four.

 The most famous tragedies of Sophocles feature Oedipus and Antigone: they are generally known as the Theban plays, though each was part of a different tetralogy (the other members of which are now lost).
 Sophocles influenced the development of drama, most importantly by adding a third actor (attributed to Sophocles by Aristotle; to Aeschylus by Themistius), thereby reducing the importance of the chorus in the presentation of the plot.
 He also developed his characters to a greater extent than earlier playwrights.